 Frequently Asked Questions

-Who is this program for?
+Who are this courses for?

 This training is for both seasoned professionals who want to integrate a lifetime of experience as well as therapists who are relatively new to the field and seek a framework to organize new experiences.